oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

   ["Seattle", "Washington", "47.60621", "-122.33207"]
 ]
 ```
-If Location is a Map type, its instances are always serialized as key:value pairs
+If Location is a Map type, its instances are always serialized as
-regardless of data format.
+key:value pairs regardless of data format, the same as a Record
+in verbose JSON.

 **